jianminchen/Leetcode_Julia/By Levels/Medium Level/ReadMe.md

 **Medium level algorithm**<br>
 Oct.
 25, 2018

 It is my enjoyment to check in all those medium level algorithms I solved.
 I did not check in 20 medium level algorithms out of 62 solved.
-I like to get organized first, and I like to start to work on more medium level algorithms.
+I like to get organized first, and I like to start to work on more medium level algorithms. <br><br>

 **0 - 100**<br>
 [2]<br>
 [3]<br>